Log in

 The way we hire for sales has changed

 In 2019, University of Pennsylvania Human Resources specialist Peter Cappelli made a somber observation: Businesses have never hired as many people or spent as much money on the hiring process as they do today.
-But, we’re doing a terrible job at hiring and retaining the right people.
+But, we’re doing a terrible job when we hire sales teams and try to retain the right people.

 In fact, a 2018 Sales Talent Study found the average attrition rate for sales reps is historically low at just 16%.
 The study also found that it takes sales reps an entire year to reach full productivity.